dlamblin/insight-data-engineering-code-challenge/README.md

 The one-liners [`non-scalable_10min_oneliner*.pl`][oneliner1] were the first code I  produced to answer the challenge, they really only took 10-15 minutes to write.
-After looking at the FAQ about removing numbers, they were updated quickly to match output from the _Java_ program.
+After looking at the FAQ about removing numbers, they were updated to match output from the _Java_ program.
 The [naive median approach][oneliner2] over all, turns out to be slow, because it's using an array, and sorting it
 $O(n \log n)$ every time something is added, to give the median an $O(1)$ look-up performance after the sort.
 This is a total of so $O(n \log n)$ for each line, growing with each line processed.

-I wanted to show a quick (to implement) basic solution, with the full caveat that one-liners are not clean, well documented nor scalable.
+I wanted to show a quick implementation and basic solution, with the full caveat that one-liners are not clean, well documented nor scalable.

 Java
 ----
 While I originally thought to move on to writing this in a couple of languages, _Python_ and _Go_ sprang to mind, I wanted to commit to also adding in _Java_ code.
-Knowing that _Java_ is verbose, and trying out three new libraries, I was a bit new to: Gradle, Dagger, and JCommander, I spent all my available time on this language's version.
+Knowing that _Java_ is verbose, and trying out three new libraries and tools, I was a bit new to: Gradle, Dagger, and JCommander, I spent all my available time on this language's version.
 I hope it doesn't seem over-engineered.

 ### Trade-offs ###